 Love this?
-Explore the entire list of things to do in Fethiye before you plan your trip.
+Explore the entire list of places to visit in Fethiye before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Fethiye and book an accommodation of your choice.